327qabot/Information-1/Project/A3_web.md

 </h1>

-In this assignment, you will test the prototype (with features R1, R2, R3, R7, R8) you built-in Assignment 2 using the test cases you created in Assignment 1.
+In this assignment, you will test the prototype (with features R1, R2, R3, R7, R8) you built in Assignment 2 using the test cases you created in Assignment 1.
 You should proceed as follows:

 ### QA Lead Setups